 Square cricket bat toes add weight, potentially affecting bat balance and are more prone to damage due to their shape.
 Round toes, traditionally used, offer better durability and weight distribution, influencing overall bat performance and handling.

-So, which is best between square and round toes?
+So, which is better, square or round toes?

 Let’s delve in and investigate further.